cjdiaz98/OpenFacts/README.md

       - sibling_prev (BookTreeNode): the node's postceding sibling
       - node_type (NodeType): the type of node
       - cargo (string): a string associated with a node
-      - position (int): the node's position in the tree (e.g. node 10 in a tree of size 20)
+      - position (int): the node's depth-first position in the tree (e.g. node 10 in a tree of size 20)
     - Methods
       - `add_child(node)`:
         - Input: (BookTreeNode) the node to be added as a child to the node